fsprojects/Paket/README.md

     <tr>
       <td><a href="../../tree/master/.nuget">.nuget</a></td>
       <td>
-        <p>This directory, and the files it contains, are used to bootstrap the build process.
-        Specifically, it enables the acquistion of NuGet dependencies on a clean build.
+        <p>These files are used to get NuGet dependencies on a clean build and for other NuGet-related tasks including
-        It is further used by the build process when performing other NuGet-related tasks.
-        These tools also facilitate the <em>Package Restore</em> functionality inside of Visual Studio.</p>
+        <em>Package Restore</em> of Visual Studio.</p>
-        <p><strong>It is strongly recommended that nothing be put into this directory.</strong></p>
+        <p>Do not put anything else in this directory.</p>
-        <p>It is <strong>strongly advised</strong> that the <strong>contents of this directory be committed</strong> to source control.</p>
+        <p>Do commit the contents of this directory to source control.</p>
       </td>
     </tr>
     <tr>
-      <td><a href="../../tree/master/bin">bin</a></td>
+      <td>bin</td>
       <td>
-        <p>This directory is the primary output directory for libraries and NuGet packages when using the build system
+        <p>The primary output directory for libraries and NuGet packages when using the build system
-        (i.e. <code>build.cmd</code> or <code>build.fsx</code>).
-It is also the target directory when building in Visual Studio
+        (i.e. <code>build.cmd</code> and <code>build.sh</code>).
+It is also the target directory when building in Visual Studio or Xamarin Studio
-        (<em>Note: this has to be manually configured on a per-project basis, as has been done with the example project</em>).
+        (<em>Note: this has to be manually configured on a per-project basis, as has been done with the example project</em>).</p>
-        This directory is touched by many parts of the build process.</p>
-        <p><strong>It is strongly recommended that nothing be put into this directory.</strong></p>
+        <p>Do not put anything else in this directory.</p>
-        <p>It is <strong>strongly advised</strong> that the <strong>contents of this directory NOT be committed</strong> to source control.</p>
+        <p>Do not commit the contents of this directory to source control.</p>
       </td>
     </tr>
     <tr>
       <td><a href="../../tree/master/docs/content">docs/content</a></td>
       <td>
         <p>Use this directory for all your literate documentation source files.
-        Said files should be either F# scripts (ending in <code>.fsx</code>) or Mark Down files (ending in <code>.md</code>).
+        These should be either F# scripts (ending in <code>.fsx</code>) or Markdown files (ending in <code>.md</code>).
-        This project includes two sample scripts.
+        This project includes two sample documentation scripts.
 Feel free to extend and/or replace these files.
         For more information on generating documentation, please see <a href="http://tpetricek.github.io/FSharp.Formatting/" target="_blank">FSharp.Formatting</a>.</p>
       </td>
     </tr>
     <tr>
       <td><a href="../../tree/master/docs/files">docs/files</a></td>
       <td>
-        <p>Use this directory to house any supporting assets needed for documentation generation.
+        <p>Contains supporting assets needed for documentation generation.
-        For instance, this directory might be where you place image files which are to be linked/embedded in the final documentation.</p>
+        For instance, image files which are to be linked/embedded in the final documentation.</p>
       </td>
     </tr>
     <tr>
       <td><a href="../../tree/master/docs/output">docs/output</a></td>
       <td>
-        <p>This directory will contain the final artifacts for both narrative and API documentation.
+        <p>Contains the final artifacts for both narrative and API documentation.
         This folder will be automatically created by the documenation generation process.</p>
-        <p><strong>It is strongly recommended that nothing be put into this directory.</strong></p>
+        <p>Do not put anything else in this directory.</p>
-        <p>It is <strong>strongly advised</strong> that the <strong>contents of this directory NOT be committed</strong> to source control.</p>
+        <p>Do not commit this directory to source control.</p>
       </td>
     </tr>
     <tr>
       <td><a href="../../tree/master/docs/tools">docs/tools</a></td>
       <td>
-        <p>This directory contains tools used in the generation of both narrative documentation and API documentation.
+        <p>Contains tools used in the generation of both narrative documentation and API documentation.
-        The main interaction with the content of this directory consists of editing <code>generate.fsx</code> to include the appropriate repository information
-        (see the following table for more details).</p>
+        Edit <code>generate.fsx</code> to include the appropriate repository information (see the following table for more details).</p>
       </td>
     </tr>
     <tr>
       <td><a href="../../tree/master/docs/tools/templates">docs/tools/templates</a></td>
       <td>
-        <p>This directory contains the (default) Razor template used as part of generating documentation.
+        <p>Contains the (default) Razor template used as part of generating documentation.
         You are encouraged to edit this template.
 You may also create additional templates, but that will require making edits to <code>generate.fsx</code>.</p>
       </td>